CAMBI-tech/BciPy/bcipy/acquisition/README.md

 ## Supported Devices

-The acquisition module connects with hardware devices using the Lab Streaming Layer (LSL) library.
+The acquisition module connects with hardware devices using the [Lab Streaming Layer (LSL)](https://labstreaminglayer.readthedocs.io/index.html) library.
 Each device should provide its own LSL driver / application to use for streaming data.
+The LSL website maintains a list of [available apps](https://labstreaminglayer.readthedocs.io/info/supported_devices.html).
+If your device does not have a supported app see [https://labstreaminglayer.readthedocs.io/dev/app_build.html](https://labstreaminglayer.readthedocs.io/dev/app_build.html).
 The streamer should be started prior to running the `bcipy` application.

 Within BciPy users must specify the details of the device they wish to use by providing a `DeviceSpec`.
 A list of preconfigured devices is defined in `devices.json`.
 A new device can be added to that file manually, or programmatically registered with the `device_info` module.